-- Geoscience Degree – Much more than the study of rocks and volcanoes, geosciences look at the processes that form and shape Earth's surface, natural resources, and how water and ecosystems are interconnected, according to the U.S. Department of the Interior.
+- Geoscience Degree – Much more than the study of rocks and volcanoes, geosciences look at the processes that form and shape Earth's surface, natural resources and how water and ecosystems are interconnected, according to the U.S. Geological Survey (USGS).
 If you pursue a geoscience degree, you may analyze data and use the latest technology to study all aspects of the earth and present your findings.
 Learn more about what geoscience is.

 - Information Technology Degree – Technology is integral to smooth business operations, and it’s critical to put the right solutions in place to ensure security and continuity.
 Information management focuses less on software development and instead concentrates on information management, programming, networking and web systems.
 When earning an IT degree, you may have the option to concentrate in areas such as business management, project management and data analytics in addition to cyber security and software development.
 Learn more about what information technology is.

 - Mathematics Degree – Solving today’s complex business problems requires professionals who can apply mathematical reasoning and problem-solving skills.
 As a result, employment in math occupations is projected to grow 28% from 2020 to 2030, much faster than average, according to BLS.
 If you pursue a mathematics degree, you could get broad exposure to the key branches of mathematics.
 You can also learn industry-standard programming languages like Python, Matlab and R to become more competitive in the job market.
 Learn more about what a math degree is.